audiofilter/spuc/README.md

 For now this is merely an update and is lacking in other documentation and / or examples.

+In addition to very very basic examples, there are some in graphic_examples that can be compiled and display data using OpenGL
+For this purpose the cpplot project files are added as a subdirectory.
+This should work fine on a Mac if you have Boost installed.
+The examples display impulse responses for various filters.
+There is also an example that display BER for an MLSE Equalizer as noise is added to the input.

 Travis is being used to display the build integrity and uses Clang on Mac OSX 10.9.
 However, this should also work fine with GCC 4.8